 Today’s business leaders have plenty to pay attention to, and making sure that your business finds success can be a big challenge.
 One thing you’ll eventually want to consider is your online presence.
 While something as simple as a website is enough to start spreading the word about your company, another thing to think about is online payments.

+More people than ever before are shopping online, often doing some research over the internet before finding the business they want to shop with.
+In fact, 2018 online sales are expected to increase to around $461 billion, and the number is expected to grow by $50 million every single year thereafter.
+When you fail to offer the ability to buy your items online, you’re missing a huge part of potential sales.
+Simply put, when you accept payments online, you’re not only embracing technology and spreading your brand online, but also increase your profit potential significantly.
 Even businesses that may not think they’re designed for online sales need to consider their options – restaurants can let customers place orders and pay online, service industries can allow for online scheduling and payment, and those with recurring bills can allow their customers to pay their monthly bills through an online portal.